YuvalSabag/IR_Project/README.md

 # Information Retrieval - Search Engine
 The final project for our "Information Retrieval" course at BGU involves creating a search engine for English Wikipedia.
 This search engine is able to process and index over six million documents, designed to quickly and efficiently return relevant results for user queries from the all corpus of Wikipedia articles.
+All of these techniques were carefully tuned and optimized to provide the best possible search experience for our users.

 ### Retrival Methodes:
 Our search engine utilizes a combination of various retrieval methods: